Pancreatic intraductal tubulopapillary neoplasm

 - a "two-tone duct" or "cork-in-bottle" sign has been suggested 2

 - a soft-tissue attenuation "cork" in the main pancreatic duct plugs the lower attenuation pancreatic fluid

-- T1: tumour is mildly hypointense
+- T1: tumor is mildly hypointense

-- T2: tumour is mildly hyperintense
+- T2: tumor is mildly hyperintense

 Treatment and prognosis